UTDallasEPICS/intellichoice-quiz-engine/quizPage/README.md

-# App.js contains the bulk of the logic as of time of writing.
+# quizpage.js contains the bulk of the logic as of time of writing.
+The formatting is all on the quizpage.css for the quiz taking part

 # Current logic for the quiz is that once the questions reaches the last one and it is answered it progresses towards the results page.
 Ideally in the future make a submit button so that navigation back and forth is possible before submission.